blockchain-desktop/hyperledger-fabric-desktop/doc/doc-En/CONTRIUTING-EN.md

 ### Raising an Issue

-If you have a question on using Hyperledger fabric desktop:
+If you have a question when using Hyperledger fabric desktop:

 - raise an [issue](https://github.com/blockchain-desktop/hyperledger-fabric-desktop/issues)

-If you have found a defect or want to raise a feature requests:
+If you have found a defect or want to raise a feature request:

 - raise an [issue](https://github.com/blockchain-desktop/hyperledger-fabric-desktop/issues)